Faculty and Staff Resources

 - Reasonable accommodations refer to modifications or adjustments to the materials, tasks, methods or environment that allows students equal access to academic content, programs and student life.

 - The purpose of academic accommodations are to enable students to demonstrate what they learned rather than the effects of their disability.

-- Disability Services is a part of the Academic Success Center.
+Disability and Accessibility Resources is a part of the Academic Success Center.
 Jeanne Lindell and Carrie Dattels provide disability-related services and approve all disability-related accommodations for students.
 Megan Herzog keeps us running like a well oiled machine.

-- You can contact Disability Services by email or, if you prefer to talk to a real live person, call 616.395.7830 or schedule an appointment in Jeanne’s calendar or Carrie’s calendar.
+- You can contact Disability and Accessibility Resources by email or, if you prefer to talk to a real live person, call 616.395.7830 or schedule an appointment in Jeanne’s calendar or Carrie’s calendar.

 Looking for specific accessibility-related information?